Does Imprimatur & Nihil Obstat = Church approval?

 THIS IS ABSOLUTELY FALSE

 The Oct.
-14, 1966 ruling of the AAS 56 / 16 refers to the abolition of the Index of Forbidden Books, but that does NOT mean publishers and authors no longer need to seek Church approval for their books if it regards the Faith or morals, etc. It just means the Holy See could no longer keep up with the amount of publictions and materials contradicting the teachings of the Church - they just stopped making the list of Forbidden Books itself.
+14, 1966 ruling of the AAS 56 / 16 refers to the abolition of the Index of Forbidden Books, but that does NOT mean publishers and authors no longer need to seek Church approval for their books if it regards the Faith or morals, etc. It just means the Holy See could no longer keep up with the amount of publications and materials contradicting the teachings of the Church - they just stopped making the list of Forbidden Books itself.

 The Church has decreed we are STILL REQUIRED to avoid the books listed on on there still, it is up to the conscience of each Catholic to know these books have been forbidden by the Church and are considered dangerous to the Faith.
 And, to repeat, books of a religious nature or that treats on Catholic morals, teachings, prayer books, catechisms, etc, publishers and authors MUST STILL SEEK APPROVAL FROM THEIR LOCAL ORDINARY.